 bike storage for up to 50 bikes and additional space for bike fittings; and

-a running studio with an AlterG Anti-Gravity Treadmill for training and rehabilitation work, a force-plate treadmill for run gait assessments, and space for sports medicine practitioners.
+a running studio with an AlterG Anti-Gravity Treadmill for training and rehabilitation work.

-While the Presidio Aquatic & Fitness Center might not be the triathlon mecca in the works near Wilmington, North Carolina – whose plans include a 25-acre lake specifically for open water swimming, a permanent transition area with individual stations, and a 14-mile paved bike loop closed to cars – the Center sounds like the dream home for any Bay Area triathlete.
+While the Presidio Aquatic & Fitness Center might not be the triathlon playland in the works near Wilmington, North Carolina – whose plans incredibly include a 25-acre lake specifically for open water swimming and a 14-mile paved bike loop closed to cars – the Center sounds like the dream home for any Bay Area triathlete.

 Let’s start with a very important disclaimer: I’m not a nutritionist.
 I’m not advocating any diet changes for anyone.
 This is just a little account about how a (odd? actually, most definitely yes, odd!) change in my eating habits led me to multiple marathon successes.
 You should see your doctor before making any diet changes.
 But I didn’t.
 Oh well.

 For all of you who hung onto my every word from part 1 of this blog series (Twinkies, Steaks, and Marathon PRs), I ask for your patience as I re-hash bits of it.
 Below is a graph of my marathon times, with highlights of my major successes (see steaks).

 There’s a blog entry to be written about the first steak marker in 2010, but I’ll focus on the two most recent marathons (sequential personal records).